travis-ci/docs-travis-ci-com/blog/_posts/2013-03-13-client-api-isolation.md

 ### Why?

-At a first glance, such setup may seem more as a way to complicate things rather than help, but let me explain how does it really help us.
+At a first glance, such setup may seem more as a way to complicate things rather than help, but let me explain how it really help us.

 For me, one of the biggest advantages of having more than one app are the independent deployments.
 We deploy some of our applications a lot